DominoIDP/domino_idp/README.md

 Copy these files into or create symlinks to them in the vagrant_cached_domino_mfa_files subdirectory of the git checkout.

+If you want to change the version of jetty or the idp, the idp entity-id, scope, servername, or private key password, copy the file idp_config/DEFAULTS.sh idp_config/CONFIG.sh, update the values you wish to change, and remove the ones you want to leave at defaults.

 At this point, you can execute 'vagrant up' in the git checkout directory to spin up a vm instance, or use the utility scripts vagrant_up.sh/vagrant_up.ps1 to create a log file with the initialization